OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 - `exp` or expiration time - is the current time before the end of the validity period of this token?
 - `nbf` or not before time - is the current time after the start of the validity period of this token?

 As JWTs contain details of the authenticated entity (user etc.) a disconnect can occur between the JWT and the current state of the users session, for example, if the session is terminated earlier than the expiration time due to an explicit logout or an idle timeout.
-When an explicit session termination event occurs, a digest or hash of any associated JWTs should be submitted to a blacklist on the API which will invalidate that JWT for any requests until the expiration of the token.
+When an explicit session termination event occurs, a digest or hash of any associated JWTs should be submitted to a deny list on the API which will invalidate that JWT for any requests until the expiration of the token.
 See the [JSON_Web_Token_for_Java_Cheat_Sheet](JSON_Web_Token_for_Java_Cheat_Sheet.md#token-explicit-revocation-by-the-user) for further details.

 ## API Keys